 Swimming pools come in all shapes, sizes, and styles.
 That’s why it’s important to know what parts make up your pool so you can adequately care for it and keep it working the best it can over its lifetime and yours.

-Buying and putting in a pool is a considerable investment.
+Buying and maintaining a pool is a considerable investment.
 Therefore, you want to know as much as possible about your pool equipment and setup before buying it.
 What kind of filtration system does it have?
 How do you maintain your pool?
 What sort of chemical feeder do you have?

 Major Parts of a Pool